SamN123/StoreDatabase/README.md

 # StoreDatabase
-A strore database Java application manages transactions using an external MySQL Database (ADD AS NEEDED)
+A store database Java application manages transactions using an external MySQL Database (ADD AS NEEDED)
 --------------------------------------------------------------------------------
 TO RESEARCH:
   (JAVA APPLICATION)